liutairan/liutairan.github.io/projects/multirotor_agriculture.md

 comments: false
 ---

+### Project goal
+The goal of this project was to create customized software that can process aerial images and data generated from on-board cameras and sensors.

+### My role
+Research Assistant

+### My contribution

+* Developed scripts and graphical user interface (GUI) to process aerial images and data collected from various sensors
+* Optimized the software for better processing speed

-### Introduction
+### Demonstration

-A GUI application to process Near-Infrared aerial images was developed.
-It can generate NDVI-G images with all the geotags copied.
-It was optimized for better processing speed.

 ![I'm a relative reference to a repository file](../../Pics/agriculture_aerial_image/Original.jpg)